sass/sass/doc-src/SASS_CHANGELOG.md

 ## [2.2.16](http://github.com/nex3/haml/commit/2.2.16)

+* When the {file:SASS_REFERENCE.md#full_exception-option `:full_exception` option}
+  is false, raise the error in Ruby code rather than swallowing it and printing something uninformative.

 * Fixed error-reporting when something goes wrong when loading Sass using the `sass` executable.
   This used to raise a NameError because `Sass::SyntaxError` wasn't defined.